To diagnose a yeast infection, your doctor may:

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 Our Housecall e-newsletter will keep you up-to-date on the latest health information.

 Please, try again in a couple of minutes

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 No alternative medicine therapies have been proved to treat vaginal yeast infections.
 Some complementary and alternative therapies may provide some relief when combined with your doctor's care.

 Talk to your doctor about what alternative treatments for vaginal yeast infection may be safe for you.

 Preparing for your appointment

 If you've been treated for a yeast infection in the past, your doctor may not need to see you and may prescribe a treatment over the phone.
-Otherwise, you'll likely see your family doctor or gynecologist to treat your condition.
+Otherwise, you're likely to see a family medicine doctor or gynecologist.